monsecc01/UFO-Challenge/README.md

 Two recommendations for further development are:
 1. Add a "reset" button to facilitate resetting the table.
 2. A drop down calendar for the date field would make entering dates easier.
-An added benefit could be the elimination of date format errors by automatically populating the date picked into the field.
+An added benefit could be the elimination of date formatting errors by automatically populating the date picked into the field.